ajstarks/svgo/README.markdown

 	}

 is used to specify the offset, color, and opacity of stop colors in linear and radial gradients

+The Filterspec type:

+	type Filterspec struct {
+		In, In2, Result string
+	}

+is used to specify inputs and results for filter effects

 ### Structure, Scripting, Metadata, Transformation and Links ###